 These lockers were at the flea market and for super cheap because they were bright yellow.
 I got them for a steal, painted them white, and now they are great storage for our homeschool supplies.

 Another screen a friend was throwing out.
 It wasn’t working on her door, so she had no use for it.
 I strapped it to my car and took it home with me.
-I use it to add height to the corner of the room.
+It was used to add height to the corner of the room.
 I love to hang pictures from it.

 I got this serving cart at the flea market.
 It needed some TLC, so I fixed a few places on it and painted it black.
 Now it’s an end table plus storage for books and coasters.

-I found some crates at a thrift store so I use them to add height in my utility room.
+I found some crates at a thrift store, so I use them to add height to my utility room.
 I keep my detergent and other laundry essentials in jars in the crate.